ridhoafwani/gg-final-api/README.md

 - **`_id`**: The unique identifier for the comment, automatically generated by MongoDB.
 - **`comment`**: A string representing the content of the comment.
 It is a required field, ensuring that every comment document has a comment text.
-- **`username`**: A string representing the username of the commenter.
-It is a required field, ensuring that every comment document has a username associated with it.
+- **`userId`**: A reference to the owner or author for this comment.
+It is of type `mongoose.Schema.Types.ObjectId` and references the `users` collection, ensuring the integrity of the relationship with users.
 - **`videoId`**: A reference to the corresponding video for this comment.
 It is of type `mongoose.Schema.Types.ObjectId` and references the `videos` collection, ensuring the integrity of the relationship with videos.
 - **`timestamp`**: A date representing the timestamp of when the comment was made.
 It is a required field and defaults to the current date when not provided.